apache/flink/docs/ops/config.md

 (see below).
 Since Flink 1.3, it is possible to define a fraction of memory that is being used for network buffers with the following configuration parameters:

-- `taskmanager.network.memory.fraction`: Fraction of JVM memory to use for network buffers (DEFAULT: 0.1),
+- `taskmanager.memory.shuffle.fraction`: Fraction of JVM memory to use for network buffers (DEFAULT: 0.1),
-- `taskmanager.network.memory.min`: Minimum memory size for network buffers (DEFAULT: 64MB),
+- `taskmanager.memory.shuffle.min`: Minimum memory size for network buffers (DEFAULT: 64MB),
-- `taskmanager.network.memory.max`: Maximum memory size for network buffers (DEFAULT: 1GB), and
+- `taskmanager.memory.shuffle.max`: Maximum memory size for network buffers (DEFAULT: 1GB), and
 - `taskmanager.memory.segment-size`: Size of memory buffers used by the memory manager and the network stack in bytes (DEFAULT: 32KB).